-The Perseid Meteor shower lasts from late July to early September each year, and are expected to be at a peak on Tuesday 13 August 2019.
-Since the Moon is currently more than half full and still waxing (becoming more full), viewing will not be perfect for the Perseids this year.
+The Perseid Meteor Shower lasts from late July to early September each year, and are expected to be at a peak before dawn on Saturday 13 August 2022.
+Viewing will be poor for the Perseids this year, as the meteors peak slightly after the Full Moon on Friday 12 August.
 The Perseids get their name from the constellation of Perseus, in which the meteors have their radiant (the point from which they appear to originate).

 Follow Sciency Thoughts on Facebook.